McKlay/LEO-Frontend/docs/CHECKLIST.md

 - [x] Multilingual support for all profile content

 ### Branding Updates ✅ COMPLETE
-- [x] Rebrand to "LEO - Legal Employment Officer"
+- [x] Rebrand to "LEO - Labor Education Online"
 - [x] Update Header component with new branding
 - [x] Update WelcomeScreen with new branding
 - [x] Update Settings Modal "About" section with new branding